lsb7/MentalHealthChatBot/README.md

 # MentalHealthChatBot
-Instruction-tuned Chatbot for Mental Health using Llama2 & BlenderBot
+<ins>Instruction-tuned Chatbot for Mental Health using Llama2 & BlenderBot</ins>

 Our project trains two different models: BlenderBot and Llama2.